 Generally, the number of administrators and the granularity of their permissions depends on the size and complexity of the deployment.

-- In small or proof-of-concept deployments, one or a few administrators do everything; there is no delegation.
+- In small or proof-of-concept deployments, one or a few administrators do everything.
+There is no delegation.
 In this case, create each administrator with the built-in Full Administrator role, which has the All scope.

 - In larger deployments with more machines, applications, and desktops, more delegation is needed.
 Several administrators might have more specific functional responsibilities (roles).
 For example, two are Full Administrators, and others are Help Desk Administrators.
-Additionally, an administrator might manage only certain groups of objects (scopes), such as machine catalogs.
+Also, an administrator might manage only certain groups of objects (scopes), such as machine catalogs.
 In this case, create new scopes, plus administrators with one of the built-in roles and the appropriate scopes.

 - Even larger deployments might require more (or more specific) scopes, plus different administrators with unconventional roles.
-In this case, edit or create additional scopes, create custom roles, and create each administrator with a built-in or custom role, plus existing and new scopes.
+In this case, edit or create more scopes, create custom roles, and create each administrator with a built-in or custom role, plus existing and new scopes.

-For flexibility and ease of configuration, you can create new scopes when you create an administrator.
+For flexibility and ease of configuration, you can create scopes when you create an administrator.
 You can also specify scopes when creating or editing Machine Catalogs or connections.